-Local planning instrument means the: The Noosa Plan 2006 planning scheme.
+Local planning instrument means the: The Noosa Plan 2020 or The Noosa Plan 2006 (superseded) planning scheme.

 Netserv plan means the distributor-retailer's plan and its service about its water and wastewater networks as required by the South-East Queensland Water (Distribution and Retail Restructuring) Act 2009.